10 Sprint Triathlon Zone 3 / Tempo Example Run Sessions

 Cool-Down: 8 min jog

-10. Long Tempo Repeats
+10. Sustained Tempo Repeats

 Purpose: Improve strength and durability in aerobic zone